-My consulting firm BPI has been a Certified B Corporation (B Corp) since 2018, and I have been working on becoming a World Fair Trade Organization (WFTO) Auditor to certify organizations to their standards.
+My consulting firm BPI became a Certified B Corporation (B Corp) in 2018, and I have been reviewing the requirements for becoming a World Fair Trade Organization (WFTO) Auditor to certify organizations to their standards.

 Both of these certifying organizations are focused on mission-driven organizations, which is why I was interested in their approach and efforts.

 While reviewing the criteria recently, I was reminded about the emphasis each one places on continuous improvement.
 As a consultant working in the continuous improvement space, I thought I could provide some insight and recommendations on how organizations can improve their continuous improvement approach.

 WFTO organizations are committed to improving the livelihoods of economically marginalized producers of goods by helping them connect with a global marketplace, where they can leverage their business success to move out of poverty conditions.
 Green Banana Paper creates products from local banana fibers in Micronesia, and they are the type of organization that could pursue WFTO certification.

 The WFTO Guarantee System Handbook states that “A member is expected to apply the WFTO Principles and implement the Standard in a diligent and transparent manner and work on continuously improving its Fair Trade (FT) practices.”